-In fact, the IRS won’t usually call you to say anything at all.
-They send letters.
-So, the fact that she said she was getting calls and that the threat was a lawsuit sounds highly suspicious.
+So, the fact that that the threat was a lawsuit sounds highly suspicious.
 Most likely, this woman was dealing with a debt collector and not the IRS.
 So, they threatened, it scared her, and she paid.
 They go what they wanted.

 For the record, if a debt collector impersonates a government agent like an IRS agent, they break federal law.
 They mispresent themselves, which violates the Fair Debt Collections Practices Act.
 If you catch a collector doing this, you can sue them.

 Living a student loan payment paradox